GateHouseMedia/EPAbeaches/README.md

 We specifically used the following reports from BEACON:

-Beach Actions (Advisories and Closures)
+-Beach Actions (Advisories and Closures)
-Beach Profile
+-Beach Profile
-State Summary
+-State Summary

 ## Contact me